Northeast Corridor: Grade crossings

 The entire Northeast Corridor has 11 grade crossings, all in southeastern New London County, Connecticut.
 The remaining grade crossings are along a part of the line that hugs the shore of Long Island Sound.
-Without these crossings many waterfront communities and businesses would be inaccessible from land.
-Except for five grade crossings, 3 near New London Union Station, and two in Stonington, all have four-quadrant gates with induction loop sensors, which allow vehicles stopped on the tracks to be detected in time for an oncoming train to stop.
+Some of these crossings constitute the only points of access to waterfront communities and businesses otherwise disconnected from the road network.
+As such, eliminating them would require grade separation to maintain access.
+Six of the grade crossings have four-quadrant gates with induction loop sensors, which allow vehicles stopped on the tracks to be detected in time for an oncoming train to stop.
+The remaining five grade crossings, 3 near New London Union Station and two in Stonington, have dual gates.

 FRA rules limit track speeds on the corridor to 80 mph over conventional crossings and 95 mph over crossings with four-quadrant gates and vehicle detection tied into the signal system.

 History

 The New York to New Haven line has long been completely grade-separated, and the last grade crossings between Washington and New York were eliminated in the 1980s.
 In 1994, during planning for electrification and high-speed Acela Express service between New Haven and Boston, a law was passed requiring USDOT to plan for the elimination of all remaining crossings (unless impractical or unnecessary) by 1997.
 Some lightly used crossings were simply closed, while most were converted into bridges or underpasses.
 Only thirteen remained by 1999, of which lightly used crossings in Old Lyme, Connecticut, and Exeter, Rhode Island, were soon closed.

 Despite six nonfatal accidents in the previous sixteen years, there was substantial local opposition to closing the remaining 11 crossings.
 Outright closing the crossing would eliminate the sole access points to several of the places they served, while grade separation would be expensive and require land takings.
 Instead, the crossings were supplied with additional protections.
 In 1998, School Street in Groton was the first four-quadrant gate installation in the country with vehicle detection sensors tied into the line's signal system.
 It cost $1 million rather than the $4 million for a bridge.
 Seven more crossings received similar installations in 1999 and 2000; only the three in New London (which are on a tight curve with speed limits under 30 mph) did not.

 On September 28, 2005, a southbound Acela Express struck a car at Miner Lane in Waterford, Connecticut, the first such incident since the additional protections were implemented.
 The train was approaching the crossing at approximately 70 mph when the car reportedly rolled under the lowered crossing gate arms too late for the sensor system to fully stop the train.
 The driver and one passenger were killed on impact; the other passenger died nine days later from injuries sustained in the crash.
 The gates were later inspected and declared to have been functioning properly at the time of the incident.
 The incident drew public criticism about the remaining grade crossings along the busy line.